nt-ca-aqe/article-testautomation-of-spring-boot-applications/README.md

 #### End-2-End Testing Your Application

-With our unit-scoped test, we check specific functionallity of each unit under test.
-Our integration-scoped tests verify, that we are using framework features (caching, Spring Data, etc.) correctly.
+With our unit-scoped test, we check specific functionality of each unit under test.
+Our integration-scoped tests verify that we are using framework features (caching, Spring Data, etc.) correctly.
 But all of these tests were only using parts of our application.
 In order to make sure that the application as a whole is working as intended, we have to have a small number of End-2-End smoke tests.